echeran/smile-of-murugan/webbook/chapter03.md

 Though it rests on slender foundations, it is obvious from the plentiful corroborative evidence "derived from the general possibilities of history in Northern and Southern India" (K.A.
-Nilakanta Sastri) that the epic poem preserves elements of a correct historical tradition and that Cenkuṭṭuvan the *Cēral* and Gajabāhu I of Ceylon were contemporaries, both living round 180 A.D.
+Nilakanta Sastri) that the epic poem preserves elements of a correct historical tradition and that Ceṅkuṭṭuvaṉ the *Cēral* and Gajabāhu I of Ceylon were contemporaries, both living round 180 A.D.
 The opinion that the Gajabāhu synchronism is an expression of a genuine historical tradition is accepted by most scholars today; apart from